What does it mean when your heel hurts?

 The first step in getting rid of your heel pain is getting an accurate diagnosis.
 There are a bunch of different things that can cause heel pain, and if you don’t have an accurate diagnosis then you likely won’t get appropriate treatment.
 A wrong diagnosis often means months of treatments that don’t work.

 The best way to get an accurate diagnosis is to see your orthopedic doctor or podiatrist and make sure they spend time with you to figure it out.
 5 minutes won’t cut it.
 If that’s all the time they have for you, then go somewhere else.
 The treatment that you need will be dictated by what your diagnosis is.
 Fortunately, for most of the above conditions that I mentioned, surgery is not the first step.
 If you find a doctor who wants to operate on you right off the bat, get a second opinion.
+Surgery is rarely the first option I give my patients in my orthopedic practice in Colorado Springs.

 -Written by Dr. Daniel Paull